About The Three Lochs Way

 Spanning approximately 34 miles, the trail meanders through some of Scotland’s most breathtaking landscapes, offering a unique blend of natural wonders and cultural heritage while linking a necklace of communities strung along the Clyde Sea Lochs fringe of the country’s first national park.

-After an architectural city tour of Glasgow, your hiking journey begins at the renowned Loch Lomond, the largest freshwater lake in Great Britain, where you’ll be treated to amazing vistas of crystal-clear waters reflecting the towering mountains that surround it.
+After exploring Edinburgh with your guide, your hiking journey begins.
+You’ll start at the renowned Loch Lomond, the largest freshwater lake in Great Britain, where you’ll be treated to amazing vistas of crystal-clear waters reflecting the towering mountains that surround it.
 The trail winds along the eastern shore of the loch, passing through ancient woodlands, charming villages, and meadows alive with vibrant flora and fauna.

 As the path continues, it will gradually lead you into the Arrochar Alps, an area known for its rugged peaks and dramatic landscapes.
 This section of the trek offers exhilarating challenges and rewards, with breathtaking panoramas of Loch Long stretching out below.
 The steep slopes, cascading waterfalls, and sheer cliffs make it a photographer’s dream.